MonsterGirl’s 150 Days of Classic Horror #132 The Stepford Wives 1975

 CapturFiles_12

 The film’s titles begin to roll as the camera catches little drops of rain on the lens and frames the Victorian house in a small puddle in the street.
-A very effective way to bring us into the dreary moodiness of the story.
+This is a very effective way to bring us into the dreary moodiness of the story.
 The house drew Forbes to it because of its characteristic turret.

 CapturFiles_11 copy